 All headlights we now sell with the SON hub can be used with or without a taillight.
 But some older headlights don't work quite as well if there is no wired taillight in the system.
 If you use older halogen lights or some early LED headlights, ask us about this when ordering.

-We stock versions for bikes with rim brakes as well as disc brakes.
+We stock versions for bikes with rim brakes as well as disc brakes; both Centerlock and ISO.
 We have versions for folding bikes with short front hub axles, versions for 15mm thru-axle, tadpole type trikes, and even for "fat bikes" with their 135mm axles.

 SONdelux Wide Body

-The new SONdelux Wide Body gives you the lowest drag possible while also giving you the strongest wheel, due to the wide flange spacing.
+The new SONdelux wide body gives you the lowest drag possible while also giving you the strongest wheel, due to the wide flange spacing.
 The standard SONdelux (see below) has flanges 50mm apart.
-The Wide Body SONdelux has the flanges 68mm apart.
-It's just a bit wider than the new SON28, and looks the same.
+The SONdelux wide body has the flanges 68mm apart.
+It's just a bit wider than the new SON28, and looks pretty much the same.
 Should you take a little tumble, the wider flange spacing will help the wheel resist warping due to high side loading since the wider flange spacing will maximize the lateral stability of the wheel.

 If you want the lightest dynamo hub, get the 50mm standard SONdelux, below.
-But if you want the most stable wheel possible and don't mind the slight added weight (about 24 grams) and cost, get the 68mm Wide Body SONdelux.
+But if you want the most stable wheel possible and don't mind the slight added weight (about 24 grams) and cost, get the 68mm SONdelux wide body.
 That's what I use on my road bike.
-The Wide Body is only available in 32 and 36 hole drilling, polished, and for rim brakes only.
+I weigh 165 lbs and use the 32 hole with a Mavic Open Pro rim.
+The SONdelux wide body is only available in 32 and 36 hole drilling, polished, and for rim brakes only.
 There is no disc version, and none in black.